 I first learned about morning pages while reading Julia Cameron’s The Artist’s Way about a year ago, and it’s one of the most consistent habits I’ve ever been able to keep.
 The idea is to start each day by filling three pages with stream-of-consciousness writing to unload your thoughts, worries, annoyances, dreams, whatever is buzzing around your head.
 I find this extremely helpful as someone whose mind always feels a little too busy.
 When you finish your three pages, resist the temptation to read them and put your notebook away until it’s time to write three more pages the next morning.
 In the year that I’ve been writing morning pages, I’ve noticed that it helps me go into my day with more mental space and a better understanding of my feelings.

 Sometimes a blank page is a little daunting, so if you’d like some guidance, try using prompts to get you started.
 You can find journal prompts online for pretty much any mood or any theme that you’re interested in exploring.
-You can also get a free guided mental wellness journal with inspiration quotes, affirmations, and prompts when you sign up for the Headstands & Heels newsletter!

 Stay organized with bullet journaling